SlayHorizon/godot-project-structure-template/README.md

 Having a clear and consistent folder structure:

 - Makes collaboration smoother as everyone knows where things go.
-- Speeds up onboarding for new team members
+- Speeds up onboarding for new team members.
-- Helps avoid duplicated files or logic
+- Helps avoid duplicated files or logic.
-- Reduces time spent searching for assets or scripts
+- Reduces time spent searching for assets or scripts.
-- Scales naturally as your game grows in complexity
+- Scales naturally as your game grows in complexity.

-Whether you’re working solo or with a team,, structure becomes invisible when it works and painful when it doesn’t.
+Whether you’re working solo or with a team, structure becomes invisible when it works and painful when it doesn’t.

 ---